EndPointCorp/end-point-blog/2010/09/21/listennotify-improvements-in-postgresql.html.md

 Note that because this is asychronous and involves the system tables, we added a sleep call to ensure that the notice had time to propagate so that the other processes will see it.
 Without the sleep, we usually see four "No messages" appear, as the script goes too fast for the pg_listener table to catch up.

 Now for the aforementioned payloads.
 Payloads allow an arbitrary string to be attached to the notification, such that you can have a standard name like before, but you can also attach some specific text that the other processes can see.
-I added support for payloads to DBD::Pg back in June 2008, so let's modify the script a little bit to demonstrate the new payload mechanism:
+I added support for payloads to DBD::Pg back in June 2008, so let’s modify the script a little bit to demonstrate the new payload mechanism:

 ```perl
 ...